andrewjdawson2016/Simple-DB/README.md

 ### 1.6\.
 Working in Eclipse

 [Eclipse](http://www.eclipse.org) is a graphical software development environment that you might be more comfortable with working in.
-The instructions we provide were generated by using Eclipse 3.5.2 (Galileo) for Java Developers (not the enterprise edition) with Java 1.6.0_20 on Ubuntu 10.04 LTS.
+The instructions we provide were generated by using Eclipse 4.4.1 (Luna) for Java Developers (not the enterprise edition) with Java 1.8 on Ubuntu 10.04 LTS.
 They should also work under Windows or on MacOS.

 **Setting the Lab Up in Eclipse**

 *   Once Eclipse is installed, start it, and note that the first screen asks you to select a location for your workspace (we will refer to this directory as $W).
+*   You may want to 'git clone' your repository inside $W. If you already cloned it, move it here.
 *   Under terminal, cd $W/simple-db-MY_USERNAME.
 *   Run `ant eclipse`.
 The _eclipse_ ant target will generate the eclipse meta files .project and .classpath under $W/simple-db-MY_USERNAME.
 *   Import the generated project to Eclipse using the steps [here](http://help.eclipse.org/helios/index.jsp?topic=%2Forg.eclipse.platform.doc.user%2Ftasks%2Ftasks-importproject.htm)